EtchUK/Etch.OrchardCore.Search/README.md

 ![Screen recording of specific keywords for matching search](https://github.com/etchuk/Etch.OrchardCore.Search/raw/master/docs/demo-keywords.gif)

-### Queries
+### Indexes/Queries

 The site search uses the [OrchardCore.Queries](https://orchardcore.readthedocs.io/en/latest/OrchardCore.Modules/OrchardCore.Queries/README/) module in combination with [OrchardCore.Lucene](https://orchardcore.readthedocs.io/en/latest/OrchardCore.Modules/OrchardCore.Lucene/README/) in order to scan indexed content items and present matches to the user.

 When enabling the module, an example query ("SiteSearch") and index ("Search") are created.
+By default the "Search" index won't have any content types configured to be included so any content types that should be included in the search results should be included in the index.
 The next step is to go through all content types that are being searched and ensure any parts/fields that should be scanned for a match are included in the index (e.g. `TitlePart` & `HtmlBody` parts).
-Once you've included the various parts/fields in the index, it'll be a good idea to rebuild the "Search" index.
+Once you've configured the content types and included the various parts/fields in the index it'll be a good idea to rebuild the "Search" index.

 The "SiteSearch" query that comes by default will perform the following search logic to determine whether a content item is included in the search results.